GETProtocol/subgraph/README.md

 - `getDebitedFromSilos` contains the amount of GET moved from the Silo to the NFT Fuel Tank when minting NFT tickets.
 - `getHeldInFuelTanks` contains the total amount of all GET held within the NFT Fuel Tanks, awaiting a move to the depot.
 - `getCreditedToDepot` records the GET balance credited to the Depot balance when a ticket is checked-in (finalized).
+- `deplotBalance` (Protocol) holds the live/real-time value of the depot balance waiting to be transferred to the fee collector.
+- `siloBalance` (Relayer) maintains the live/real-time balance available to be used for NFT minting.

 Available only on the Protocol entities: